 Magna Tiles Metropolis 110 piece set – $110 ( $1 price per tile).
 While the entry-level 32 piece set is $1.40 per piece.
-This set is newer with some house building tiles, vehicles, and some more unique shapes than previous sets offered.
-It can usually be found at both Target and Amazon.
+This set is newer with some house building tiles, vehicles, and some more unique geometrical shapes than previous sets offered.
+Amazon // Target

 Magna Tiles MAGHouse 28 piece set – $50 ( $1.78 per tile).
 This set is one of the most expensive sets from a price per piece perspective.
 But if you’re looking to buy some time for future toy purchases, this set can be fun for the toddler age.
 The best part of this kit is how unique it is – great for kids who love to dollhouses and pretend play as a way to engage with building.
 Or if you already have some of the older Magnatiles sets and want to add some of the architectural elements without spending another $110 on the Metropolis set!
+Amazon // Magna-Tiles

 Picasso Tiles 100 piece set – $50 (50 cents per tile).
-Simply put, Picasso Tiles 3D magnetic tiles are the biggest bang for your buck.
+Simply put, Picasso Tiles 3D magnetic tiles are the cheaper option and biggest bang for your buck.
 At least for now, in the magnetic tile space.
 They are half the price of Magna-Tiles.
 So if price is your main constraint, Picasso Tiles are a great option.
 The 100 piece set includes: 8 large baseplate squares, 46 small squares, 20 small equilateral triangles, 12 right triangles, 14 tall isosceles triangles.
+Amazon // Walmart

 Winner based on PRICE: Picasso Tiles.
 Picasso Tiles are the more affordable option.
 If you are on a budget and/or have slightly older children, and really want to be able to purchase enough tiles to build large structures.

 Tiles Set Sizes & Shape Options